 Section 7-93 of the Town Code states "No person shall keep animals or fowl within the corporate limits of the Town unless such person has a valid permit to do so, and no animal or fowl shall be allowed to run or fly at large."
 If you have horses, cows, llamas, rabbits, goats, sheep, chickens, turkeys, ducks, geese or bees you will need to obtain a permit from the Town Clerk’s Office.

 Retail Liquor Licenses

 If you are seeking to apply for a new Liquor License, or transfer or make changes to an existing license, please contact the Town Clerk’s Office to discuss all of the requirements.
 The Town Application Checklist (PDF) serves as a guideline, but you will need to speak with Staff to make sure you get the right form(s) and have all the information on the process and documentation that will be required.

 Please consult the Liquor Enforcement Division Fee Schedule to determine what fees will be due to the Town and the Colorado Department of Revenue.
-Fingerprinting is required in order to obtain a liquor license; please consult our Fingerprinting Procedures document to learn about your options for getting this done.
+Fingerprinting is required in order to obtain a liquor license.
+Please read the Fingerprinting Procedures for Liquor and Marijuana Licenses document for more information.
 Any additional questions should be directed to the Town Clerk at 719-581-1017.

 Special Event Liquor Licenses

 If you are planning an event where alcohol will be served to the public or invited guests, please review the Nonprofit Special Event Liquor Permit Guidelines (PDF) to see if you are required to obtain a Special Event Permit.
 You may also review the Colorado Liquor Enforcement Division Bulletin on Rules for Donated Alcohol (PDF) which must be adhered to if your event is a fundraiser.